This 100,000-Year-Old Cave Reveals a Shared Life Between Humans and Neanderthals

 Instagram | huji_archaeology | Excavations since 2017 at Tinshemet Cave reveal a history of shared practices among ancient populations.

-Did these populations compete for resources?
+Did these groups compete for limited resources?

-What Brought This Culture to an End?
+What Brought This Culture to an End

 More in Culture